mthl/guix-artwork/website/drafts/music-production-on-guix-system.md

 lyrics (and handful of words, really) for the chorus.
 Not enough for a song, but just a little too much for a laundry list.
-So I turned to IRC again where our resident Debian ambassador and assuredly human person Vagrant Cascadian happend to volunteer a stroke of genius: what if the lyrics were composed entirely of typos in package descriptions that had been fixed since the last release?
+So I turned to IRC again where our resident Debian ambassador and assuredly human person Vagrant Cascadian happened to volunteer a stroke of genius: what if the lyrics were composed entirely of typos in package descriptions that had been fixed since the last release?
 Vagrant carefully reordered the words to a poignant poem, bringing them alive as the